nicholas-long/environment/zet/20231121064457/README.md

     - read any number of files
     - combine related sections and tags into one
 - any note you want to merge should be linked to the current note. i think that is a reasonable restriction. if you want to merge one quickly, then you can add a link.
+- when merging, the existing note should come first
 - first victim test case
   - [20230916132320](/zet/20230916132320/README.md) script to get platform install command
   - merge with install scripts